Facebook to warn users who ‘liked’ coronavirus hoaxes

 “Through this crisis, one of my top priorities is making sure that you see accurate and authoritative information across all of our apps,” Facebook CEO Mark Zuckerberg wrote on his Facebook page Thursday.

 The company disclosed Thursday that it put more than 40 million warning labels in March over videos, posts or articles about the coronavirus that fact-checking organizations have determined are false or misleading.
-The number includes duplicate claims.
+The number includes duplicate claims — the labels were based on 4,000 fact checks.

-Facebook says those warning labels have stopped 95% of users from viewing the bad information.
+Facebook says those warning labels have stopped 95% of users from clicking on the false information.

 “It’s a big indicator that people are trusting the fact checkers,” said Baybars Orsek, the director of the International Fact-Checking Network.
 “The label has an impact on people’s information consumption.”